imgcoder/imagetoggle/README.md

 it will attempt to load the background image.

 ## Loading the Image Toggle extension
-- On the extensions page, enabled Developer mode
+- On the extensions page, enable Developer mode
 - Click "Load unpacked"
 - Select the "src" directory